alan-turing-institute/BridgeAI/README.md

     * Collaborating on AI Standards Hub

 ### In this repository you will find the following information:
+This repository has been created to share and organise coordinated activities with the BridgeAI /Turing Workstreams community.
+You will find several work documents and outputs in the following folders.

 **In the Communications folder:**
 * BridgeAI/Turing Team Bios
 * Bi-weekly announcements sent to the community (ISAs, AAs, Turing Workstreams)